logzio/logz-docs/_source/logzio_collections/_log-sources/active-directory-winserver.md

 ##### Add Logz.io as an output

-If Logz.io is not an output in the Winlogbeat configuration file (C:\Program Files\Winlogbeat\winlogbeat.yml by default), add it now.
+If Logz.io isn't the output, set it now.

+Winlogbeat can have one output only, so remove any other `output` entries.

 {% include log-shipping/replace-vars.html listener=true %}